gardener/website-generator/README.md

 You can now explore the site and your changes upon save at `http://localhost:1313`.

 ## Windows 10 Users
 The instructions above are applicable when using Windows 10 WSL e.g. with Ubuntu.
-Here are a few hints how to setup your environment accordingly.
+Here are a few hints on how to setup your environment accordingly.

 ### Symlinks in Windows
 One of the problematic integration areas in WSL are symbolic links.
-Despite that a good progress was made it is still necessary to use Windows tools to create symbolic links on a Windows file system.
+Despite that a good progress was made, it is still necessary to use Windows tools to create symbolic links on a Windows file system.
 The build and setup scripts above consider WSL environments and will automatically fallback to Windows `mklink` command instead of `ln` if necessary.
 A prerequisite to the success of this operation is to enable **Windows Developer Mode** (Settings > Update & Security > For developers > Use developer features).

 Should you experience problems on this stage, create the symlink manually.
 The build script will work with existing `content` symlink and not attempt to create one.
 To create the `content` symlink in `website-generator` repo clone's `hugo` folder, start CMD as Administrator and make symlink to folder (`/D`)